2017 Abu Kamal offensive: Advance to the border

-On 23 October, government forces started an offensive to reach Abu Kamal; over the next 48 hours, 42 ISIL militants and 27 pro-government fighters were killed as ISIL attempted to halt the military's advance.
-By 25 October, ISIL managed to push government troops out of the town Al-Asharah, as well as parts of Al-Quriyah, along the western banks of the Euphrates river.
-Meanwhile, heavy fighting raged at the ISIL-held strategic T-2 Pumping Station in the southwestern countryside of Abu Kamal, with the Syrian Army and Hezbollah reportedly managing to surround the station on three sides.
+On 23 October, government forces started an offensive to reach Abu Kamal; over the next 48 hours, 42 IS militants and 27 pro-government fighters were killed as IS attempted to halt the military's advance.
+By 25 October, IS managed to push government troops out of the town Al-Asharah, as well as parts of Al-Quriyah, along the western banks of the Euphrates river.
+Meanwhile, heavy fighting raged at the IS-held strategic T-2 Pumping Station in the southwestern countryside of Abu Kamal, with the Syrian Army and Hezbollah reportedly managing to surround the station on three sides.
 On 26 October, the Army and its allies captured the T-2 Pumping Station, after which they set up positions 45 km from Abu Kamal.
 The government's advances were backed up by heavy Russian air-strikes.

-On 27 October, as government forces were within 40 km of Abu Kamal, ISIL was preparing the town's defenses.
-The next day, an ISIL counter-attack pushed back government troops in the area of the T-2 Station and the militants once again attacked the town of Al-Quriyah in the Euphrates river valley, seizing parts of it.
+On 27 October, as government forces were within 40 km of Abu Kamal, IS was preparing the town's defenses.
+The next day, an IS counter-attack pushed back government troops in the area of the T-2 Station and the militants once again attacked the town of Al-Quriyah in the Euphrates river valley, seizing parts of it.
 On 29 October, government troops re-positioned 65 km southwest of Abu Kamal, while they also withdrew from Al-Quriyah and Mahkan to Mayadin after suffering heavy casualties in several ambushes.

 By 31 October, the ISIL attack against the T-2 Station was repelled and government forces were once again within 50 km of Abu Kamal.
-The next day, six Russian Tu-22MZ long-range bombers that took off from air bases in Russia struck ISIL targets outside Abu Kamal.
+The next day, six Russian Tu-22MZ long-range bombers that took off from air bases in Russia struck IS targets outside Abu Kamal.
 On 3 November, Iraqi security forces captured the Iraqi town of Al-Qa'im, on the opposite side of the border from Abu Kamal.
-Late that day, Iraqi paramilitary forces crossed the border from Al-Qa'im and attacked ISIL positions in the Hiri area on the outskirts of Abu Kamal, but were repelled back across the border by the following day.
-At the same time as the Iraqi cross-border attack, Russia reportedly conducted a massive air-strike on ISIL targets in a residential area of Abu Kamal.
+Late that day, Iraqi paramilitary forces crossed the border from Al-Qa'im and attacked IS positions in the Hiri area on the outskirts of Abu Kamal, but were repelled back across the border by the following day.
+At the same time as the Iraqi cross-border attack, Russia reportedly conducted a massive air-strike on IS targets in a residential area of Abu Kamal.
 On 5 November, government forces pushed within 15 km of Abu Kamal, reaching the Iraqi border.